TAP-GGC/GestureControl/README.md

 <!-- If you used Canva to make your icon and don't want to pay for a background remover, you can use the website https://www.remove.bg/ to do so -->
 <p align="center">
   <img alt="Template Logo" src="media/logos/Transparent Version.png" width="" height="350" />
-  <h1 align="center">Project Template (Example: A Game that Emphasizes the Importance of Programming Statements)</h1>
+  <h1 align="center">Teaching Sign Language Using AI Hand Tracking Technology</h1>
-  <p align="center">A project for ... by team ... </p>
+  <p align="center">A project for ... by team Emu Unicorn Sauce </p>
 </p>
 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is  ...
+The objective of the workshop is to showcase the use of AI hand tracking through learning sign language.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-This workshop has participants do ...
+In this workshop, participants will learn sign language through the use of AI that will help guide them using hand tracking through a computer camera.
+They will learn how to spell one word before moving on to a fun memory game.

 ## :bulb: Project Information
 <!--